Blacr7/SpaTemplate/wp-content/plugins/toolbar-extras/README.md

 **New, 1.3.2:** *Extended the Plugin support for Elementor Add-Ons:*

 * Split Test For Elementor (free, by Rocket Elements)
-* JetEngine (Premium, by Zemez Jet/ CrocoBlock) - note: plugin is currently in beta
+* JetEngine (Premium, by Zemez Jet/ Crocoblock) - note: plugin is currently in beta
 * Natalie - Personal Theme Builder for Elementor (Premium, by XLDevelopment/ Ashraf)
 * Dashboard Welcome for Elementor (free, by IdeaBox Creations)
 * Massive Addons for Elementor (free, by Blocksera)